How did you get into design?

 From there I worked at the Gazette Telegraph, I learned a lot about pre-production for a newspaper.
 It took me a while to become a graphic artist, it was there that I knew I wanted to get into designing more.

 I moved to Denver and began work at The Denver Post for 14 years.
-I learned everything about print – print production, preparing files for CMYK print, outputting pages for newspaper etc. One of my favorite things I loved doing while at The Denver Post was creating spec campaigns for account executive to pitch to major brands like, Saks Fifth Avenue, Macy’s, Target and Dillards.
-Since, I’ve branched out with onejdesigns to web design, social media graphics and e-marketing.
+I learned everything about print – print production, preparing files for CMYK print, outputting pages for newspaper etc. One of my favorite things I loved doing while at The Denver Post was creating spec campaigns for account executive to pitch to major brands like, Nordstroms, Macy’s, and Target.
+Since, I’ve branched out with onejdesigns to digital visual communications, social media and e-marketing marketing.
+I’ve had the opportunity to use creative skills as a digital designer with the marketing team at American Furniture Warehouse, one of the largest furniture stores in the west.

-Today, I stay creative as a digital designer with the marketing team at American Furniture Warehouse.
 I still find time to go to different places and space for ideas and inspiration.
-My guess room is my design studio.
+My guess room is my home office for design.
 My dining room has become my creative space where I can paint, draw and be crafty.
 Sometimes you’ll find me at coffee shops or libraries working on design projects, blogging or relaxing with coloring pages.
 I love gallery openings & 1st Fridays here in Denver, CO.
 When the weather is warm I’ll visit and at times participate in festivals of all sorts throughout Colorado.
-Creatively, this career has been a lot more adventurous.
+Creatively, this career has been adventurous.

 What was a defining moment in your design career?